Salted Pineapple Pecan Bars

-I never add the optional coconut because my husband has a textural dispute with the stuff.
-Instead, I’ve used all kinds of different dried fruits.
-Now that we live in Florida, I look for ways to bring the tropical to the holidays and have settled on dried pineapple, which offers chewiness with each burst of sunshiny sweetness.
+Instead of the coconut, I’ve used all kinds of different dried fruits.
+Since I live in Florida, I like finding ways to bring the tropical to the holidays.
+I’ve settled on dried pineapple, which offers chewiness with each burst of sunshiny sweetness.

 For the crust: